 An auction notice will be published at least 30 days ahead of each auction and all bidders will be required to register, confirm their registration details are accurate and provide collateral prior to bids being accepted.

-To be a successful auction the clearing price must meet or exceed the technical reserve price which will be calculated relative to the secondary market price.
+Bids will be accepted during the bidding window on the day of the auction in multiples of 100 units and the minimum bid that can be accepted is 500 units.
 All bidders will pay the same clearing price once is it determined and any tied bids will be resolved using a pro-rata approach.

 Settlement and reporting

 Payment by the successful bidder must be made and cleared before NZUs won in the auction are transferred to the bidder’s account.
 Once an auction is complete successful bidders will be informed and a report of relevant information will be published to the market.